-At the elementary level, a student's teacher or other district personnel will apply sunscreen to the student's exposed skin if the student brings the sunscreen to school and asks for help applying it.
-A student at this level may apply his or her own sunscreen if the student is able to do so.

-At the secondary level, a student may possess and apply sunscreen when necessary.
-If the student needs assistance with sunscreen application, please address the need with the school nurse.
+An elementary or secondary student may possess and self-apply sunscreen to avoid overexposure to the sun.
+An elementary student's teacher or other district personnel will apply sunscreen to the student's skin if the student brings the sunscreen to school and asks for help applying it.
+If a secondary student needs assistance with sunscreen application, please address the need with the school nurse.